komiwalnut/axie-tag-giver/README.md

-# Axie Tag Giver Discord Bot
+# ServerTag Discord Bot

-A Discord bot that automatically assigns roles to users based on their Discord server tag.
+In a way, this is a template bot for roles gated by server tags.
+A Discord bot that assigns roles to users based on their Discord server tag.
 Users with the correct server tag can claim a specific role by clicking a button.

 ## Prerequisites

 - Python 3.8 or higher
-- Discord bot token
+- Discord bot token (same as discord api key)
-- Discord API key for user profile access
 - A Discord server with proper permissions

 ## Installation